Genealogy Services

 Family Genealogies

-The Beverly Room contains several print family genealogies and histories about founding Beverly and North Shore families.
+The Beverly Room contains several print family genealogies and histories about the founding of Beverly and North Shore families.
 These include the Cabot, Conant, Dodge, and Balch families, as well as several others.

 Digital Genealogy Resources from the Library